On the Convergence of Muon and Beyond: Convergence Analysis

-\begin{remark} Theorems \ref{th1_vr1} establishes that as $T \to \infty$, the leading terms diminish to zero, and the algorithm converges to a neighborhood of a stationary point.
-The size of this neighborhood is determined by the stochastic gradient variance, the learning rate, and the momentum parameter.
+See Appendix \ref{proof:th-nonconvex-mvr1} for details. \end{theorem} \begin{remark} Theorem \ref{th-nonconvex-mvr1} implies that the averaged stationarity measure vanishes as $T \to \infty$, establishing asymptotic stationarity.
 Notably, this convergence bound is free of any non-vanishing additive error term that depends on the dimension $n$ \cite{Sato2025ConvergenceBA}.
-We absorb the dimensional dependence into the $\mathcal{O}$-notation to define $\tilde{\mathcal{O}}$, which yields the following complexity for the algorithm:
+We absorb the dimensional dependence into the $\mathcal{O}$-notation to define $\widetilde{\mathcal{O}}$, which yields the convergence rate for the algorithm:

 \end{remark}